 Bicknell is a very small city located in the state of Indiana.
-With a population of 2,989 people and just one neighborhood, Bicknell is the 186th largest community in Indiana.
-Bicknell has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 3,016 people and just one neighborhood, Bicknell is the 186th largest community in Indiana.
+Bicknell has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-When you are in Bicknell, you'll notice that it is more blue-collar than most other communities in America.
-35.96% of Bicknell’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Bicknell is generally considered to be a blue-collar town.
+35.96% of the Bicknell workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bicknell is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Bicknell who work in healthcare (13.01%), sales jobs (9.01%), and office and administrative support (8.07%).

 One downside of living in Bicknell is that it can take a long time to commute to work.
 In Bicknell, the average commute to work is 30.36 minutes, which is quite a bit higher than the national average.